bjoernbroetz/ccidatapreparation/docs/source/ods_compliance/general/technical_note.rst

 Technical notes will be hosted on the ESGF so that they appear along side the datasets to which they pertain.

-Furthermore, it is expected that the technical note has a DOI.
+Furthermore, the data provider can assign a DOI to the technical note and reference it from the metadata of the netCDF files of the data set.
 Details on this can be found in the section :ref:`DOI for the technical note`.